-This incredibly easy recipe for Chinese Walnut Cookies is sure to delight anyone you serve them too, whether for Chinese New Year, as an alternative to standard Christmas cookie options, or just as a special treat.
+This incredibly easy recipe for Chinese Walnut Cookies is sure to delight anyone you serve them too, whether for Lunar New Year, as an alternative to standard Christmas cookie options, or just as a special treat.
 These are a traditional Chinese treat during the holidays.
 Pre-toasting the walnuts for this recipe is simple and easy as well.

 - 2 cups flour (all-purpose)

 - 1 teaspoon baking powder

 - 1/2 teaspoon baking soda